Our 10-year campaign for a lifesaving defibrillator in every single school

 Since 2012 the Foundation has worked tirelessly to save lives and place lifesaving Defibrillators across the UK.
 We have worked closely with the Department for Education and Government:

-- Worked with several Education, Health and Sport Ministers in Government
+- Worked with several Education, Health, and Sport Ministers in Government

-- Secured a change of Government policy in 2013, when the Department for Education began advising all Schools to purchase a defibrillator as part of their First Aid equipment – naming us as a key stakeholder in this policy
+- Secured a change of Government policy in 2013, the Department for Education began advising all Schools to purchase a defibrillator as part of their First Aid equipment – naming us as a key stakeholder in this policy

-We set an ambitious target that by 2020, when Oliver King would have been 21 years old, that all schools would have access to a lifesaving Defibrillator.
-Unfortunately with Brexit and two elections and coronavirus, our deadline has been delayed.
-We will however continue this campaign to:
+- On Wednesday 24th January 2018, we launched our National Campaign at Number 10 Downing Street, for a lifesaving defibrillator in every school.
+We set an ambitious target that by 2020, when Oliver would have been 21 years old, that all schools would have access to a lifesaving Defibrillator.
+Brexit and two elections and coronavirus, our deadline was delayed.
+We did not give up!

 Senior Conservative MP and former Health Minister Anna Soubry backing the campaign said: “As a long-time supporter of the foundation, I wholeheartedly back The Oliver King Foundation’s National Campaign for a lifesaving defibrillator in every school.
 Legislation would ensure that this happens faster but to the foundation’s credit they are not waiting!
 Their determination and passion will ensure that they meet their target for every school to have a defibrillator by the time Oliver would have been 21 in 2020.”